-21.4 Rethinking Tokenization
+21.4 Rethinking Tokenization: Subword Segmentation

 Another way to improve translation of lower-frequency words is to come up with a new standard for tokenizing characters into words that splits words of lower frequency into smaller units.
+This is an extremely popular method for handling the problems mentioned above, and should likely be something you try first when you create MT or sequence-to-sequence models.